TongZhengHong/CG1111A/README.md

 </div>

 While navigating the maze, a waypoint challenge will be indicated with a **black strip** on the maze floor.
 A waypoint challenge is simply a colored tile on the floor.
-There are 5 different possible colors, red, orange, green, blue and purple.
+There are 5 different possible colors, **red**, **orange**, **green**, **blue** and **purple**.
 Each color represents a type of turn  the robot needs to execute to correctly traverse the maze.

+At the end of the maze, the colour of the paper underneath the mBot at the waypoint challenge will be **white** to signify the end.

 <div align="center">